 |RJ Schuppert, MS boys white team basketball coach, at CG since 2012. |

-|Lauren Shareshian, US math teacher, at CG since 2010.
-Bachelor's in mathematics, New York University.
-Master's in mathematics, Duke University.
 In seven years, I lived in seven different states.
 I am originally from New Jersey, but due to my undergraduate and graduate studies and research opportunities, I have spent time at Duke, NYU, Mount Holyoke, UC Santa Barbara, and Reed College.
 In 2008 I taught in New Mexico, and now I am fortunate to teach at Catlin Gabel.
 I love Portland and I'm tired of moving, so I think it is finally time to unpack my bags.

 |Lynn Silbernagel, MS librarian, at CG since 1995.
 Bachelor's in English, University of Wisconsin-Madison.
 Master's in library science, University of Wisconsin-Madison.
 Master's in education: curriculum & instruction, Portland State University.
-From the time I was seven years old, I knew I wanted to be a librarian.
-I grew up in Madison, Wisconsin, and stayed there through graduate school and the start of my career.
-I was happy as a children's and young adult librarian at a public library.
-I had not considered deviating from my path until I got a call and several e-mails from Catlin Gabel's Upper School librarian telling me about a job opening in the Middle School.
-I did not think I was interested in working in a school, where my responsibilities would expand into classrooms and curriculum, but I was persuaded to visit Portland.
-After doing extensive research about the school and over the course of a daylong interview on campus I discovered that Catlin Gabel was, indeed, exceptional.
+From the time I was 7 years old, I knew I wanted to be a librarian.
+Early in my career I worked as both a children's and young adult librarian at public libraries in the Midwest.
+I did not think I was interested in working in a school, where my responsibilities would expand into classrooms and curriculum, but after doing extensive research and over the course of a daylong interview on campus, I discovered that Catlin Gabel was, indeed, exceptional.
 I knew this was a place where I could be a learner as well as a teacher and librarian.
 The school has supported me in earning a degree in curriculum and instruction in progressive education. |

 |Chris Skrapits, 8th grade science teacher, at CG since 1998.
 Bachelor's in biology, State University of New York at Geneseo.
 Master's in education, Lewis & Clark College.

 |Mimi Tang, 1st grade teacher, at CG since 2005.
 Bachelor's in English, University of Washington.
 Master's in education, University of Washington.
 Although my memory of what my 3rd grade teacher looked like or sounded like has faded, I will never forget how Mrs. Cleveland made me feel.
 When she looked at me, she saw me.
 She truly saw me.
 As a shy, introverted, voiceless child, I was never invisible in Mrs. Cleveland’s universe.
 She succeeded in drawing me out of my typical way of being, challenging me and including me in the culture of the classroom seamlessly and respectfully.
 Many of her former students became teachers.
 Her spirit of kindness and ability to include all children lives on in us.
 I feel so fortunate to have learned from a master teacher and memorable human being.|